Sight Advice FAQs

 What is glaucoma?

-This may be because your eye pressure is higher than normal, or because of a weakness to your optic nerve.
+Glaucoma is the name given to a group of eye conditions where there is damage to your optic nerve.
+This may be because your eye pressure is higher than normal, or because of a weakness in the structure of your optic nerve.

-The anterior chamber of your eye (the inside of the front of your eye) is filled with a watery fluid called the aqueous humour.
+The anterior chamber of your eye (directly behind the front of your eye) is filled with a watery fluid called the aqueous humour.
 This fluid creates a pressure in your eye, which keeps it healthy and in the right shape.
-Your eye pressure is known as your intraocular pressure (IOP) and it isn’t connected to your blood pressure in any way.
+Your eye pressure is known as your intraocular pressure (IOP), and it is not connected to your blood pressure in any way.
 The aqueous fluid, which is inside your eye, is different from your tears.

-Usually, aqueous fluid drains away at the same rate as it’s produced to keep your eye at the correct pressure.
+Usually, aqueous fluid drains away through the meshwork at the same rate as it’s produced to keep your eye at the correct pressure.
 The normal range of eye pressure is roughly around 10 to 21mmHg (mmHg stands for millimetres of mercury and is the measurement used for eye pressure).

-- Secondary glaucoma which occurs as a result of another eye condition, an injury to the eye or due to medication.
+Secondary glaucoma occurs as a result of another eye condition, an injury to the eye or due to medication.

 Who is at risk of getting glaucoma?